Adrtg1/Work-Portfolio/README.md

 # Adrian – Projects & Documentation Hub

 Hi!
-This GitHub repository is a curated collection of my personal and collaborative projects, where I document my development process, share prototypes, and reflect on work in progress.
+This GitHub repository is a curated collection of my personal and collaborative projects, where I document my development process and showcase projects
 Here you'll find:
 -  **Work-in-progress builds** — from independent game development to research-based initiatives
 -  **Completed projects**